matthieu-bt/business-guide/source/integrations/signgd.rst

 ===========================================

 ..
 NOTE::
   Before you can sign documents directly from Google Drive, your Google Drive admin has to connect it with Skribble Business.
-If you don’t see **Skribble – Electronic Signature** after right-clicking on the document you want to sign, please get in touch with the Google Drive admin.
+If you don’t see **Skribble – Electronic Signature** after right-clicking on the document you want to sign, please get in touch with the admin.

 To sign the document from Google Drive:

 - **Right-click** on the document that you want to sign